-State-of-the-art NVMM-aware file systems, like BPF-S [13], SCMFS [49], PMFS [18], and EXT4-DAX [7], eliminate the OS page cache which access the byte-addressable NVMM storage device directly.
+State-of-the-art NVMM-aware file systems, like BPFS (Condit et al. 2009), SCMFS (Wu and Reddy 2011), PMFS (Dulloor et al. 2014), and EXT4-DAX (EXT 2014), eliminate the OS page cache, which access the byte-addressable NVMM storage device directly.
 As an example, a write() syscall copies the written data from the user buffer to the NVMM device directly without going through the OS page cache and the generic block layer.

 While this approach avoids the double-copy overheads, direct access to NVMM also exposes its long write latency to the critical path, leading to suboptimal system performance.
-In addition, to ensure data persistence and consistency, file systems either employ a cache bypass write interface1 or use a combination of the clflush and mfence instructions behind write operations to explicitly flush data
+In addition, to ensure data persistence and consistency, file systems either employ a cache bypass write interface1

-1 Different from the DRAM buffer cache, the CPU cache is hardware controlled which is cumbersome for the file system to track the state of the written data.
+1Different from the DRAM buffer cache, the CPU cache is hardware controlled, which is cumbersome for the file system to track the state of the written data.
 As a result, existing NVMM-aware file systems, such as PMFS, use a cache bypass interface (e.g., copy_from_user_inatomic_nocache()) to enforce that the written data becomes persistent before the associated file system metadata does, because they wouldn't be able to control the writeback from the processor caches to the NVMM storage without using an expensive clflush operation.